Top 4 Collagen Rich Foods

 Collagen is one of the most abundant proteins in the body.
 You can find it on your joints, skin, bones, and tendons.

 As we get older, the amount of collagen our body produces decreases.
-In fact, research shows that your collagen can reduce by 1% every year.
+Research shows that your collagen production declines by 1.0% – 1.5% every year.

 Certain foods, like bone broth, can stimulate collagen production, resulting in young-looking skin and reducing the risk of joint pains.

 In this article, we’ll talk about those foods that can boost collagen production, whether because they supply a natural form of collagen or help your body produce collagen internally.

 Collagen is a protein, and like other proteins, they are made up of amino acids.
 To produce collagen, three primary amino acids must be consumed: hydroxyproline, glycine, and lysine.